 When Johnny Carson announced his retirement, he promised the Tonight Show to David Letterman.
 However, NBC gave it to Jay Leno instead, resulting in a long time feud between the two.
 According to the book "The Late Shift", Carson felt betrayed by NBC and Leno.
 Carson stayed friends with Letterman until his death.

-Barack Obama's appearance on The Tonight Show with Jay Leno: Episode #17.50 (2009) marked the first TV talk show appearance by a sitting President.
+Barack Obama's appearance on The Tonight Show with Jay Leno: Episode #17.50 (2009) marked the first television talk show appearance by a sitting President.

-The The Tonight Show Starring Johnny Carson (1962)'s previous host, Johnny Carson, never once appeared on successor Jay Leno's show.
-Carson did, however, appear twice on rival late night talk show Late Show with David Letterman (1993) (in a walk-on appearance soon after Letterman's show debuted, and later in a filmed sketch).
+The Tonight Show's previous host, Johnny Carson, never once appeared on successor Jay Leno's show.
+Carson did, however, appear twice on rival late night talk show Late Show with David Letterman (1993) (in a walk-on appearance soon after Letterman's show debuted, and later, in a filmed sketch).
 In the years following Carson's "Tonight Show" retirement, he reportedly contributed jokes to Letterman's monologues from time to time.

 Unlike his predecessor, Johnny Carson, whose guest hosts were a staple almost from the beginning, Jay Leno went for a full decade before presenting his first guest host, Katie Couric.

 The last guest on The Tonight Show Starring Johnny Carson (1962), Bette Midler, sang a show tune parody.
 Jay Leno's first guest, Billy Crystal, also sang a show tune parody.